Best Chest Exercises & Workouts for Women

 • Complete as many repetitions as required.

-Top Tip: if you are struggling with a regular push up, try widening your feet to give you more stability.
-If you are finding that your arms aren’t strong enough yet for a full repetition, perform the push up in step one’s stance on all fours to build arm strength.
-This will help you progress to a full body push up.
+Top Tip: If you are struggling with a regular push-up, try widening your feet to give you more stability.
+If you are finding that your arms aren’t strong enough yet for a full repetition, perform the push-up in step one’s stance on all fours to build arm strength.
+This will help you progress to a full-body push-up.

 For those looking to tone their shoulders, you should read our detailed blog about incorporating shoulder exercises into your workout routine.